 Butler moved to South Carolina when he married into a wealthy family.
-He became a planter and a local political leader, and he was elected to represent South Carolina at the Constitutional Convention.
+He became a planter and a local political and militia leader, and he was elected to represent South Carolina at the Constitutional Convention.
 Once there, Butler attended most of the sessions in Philadelphia and he was part of the James Madison-James Wilson caucus.
 Butler also supported slavery in the South.

 Fitzsimons started a mercantile career in Philadelphia and he went into business with one of his brothers-in-law.
 Their firm, George Meade and Company, was one of the leading commercial houses in Philadelphia.
 He also supported the revolutionary cause and paid for supplies to help in the fight against the British.

 After the war, Fitzsimons served in the Continental Congress and while he attended the Constitutional Convention as a delegate from Pennsylvania and active in the debates.
 After the convention, Fitzsimons served three terms in the U.S. House, until he went back to his private life.